Thái Nguyên province

 With its rich mineral resources and salubrious climate, the province offers significant opportunities for industrial development for both domestic and foreign investors.
 Thái Nguyên is also known as an educational centre and ranks 3rd nationwide, having 21 universities and colleges.
 The province is also the centre of tea industry in the country with an area of 16,000 ha. (second only to Lâm Đồng) with a production of 100000 t per year.
 Its dried tea production is 25000 t per year.
 The tea produced here is considered to have the finest quality throughout Vietnam.

 History

+The province's name derives from the Sino-Vietnamese 太原.

 Demographics

 According to the General Statistics Office of the Government of Vietnam, the population of Thái Nguyên province as of 2019 was 1,286,751 with a density of 364 people per km2 over a total land area of 3526.64 km2.
 The male population during this period was 629,197 while the female population was 657,554.
 The rural population was 876,484 against an urban population of 410,267 (about 47% of the rural population).